Soccer Focus: Play Soccer with Confidence

 Or how about when you’re in a big soccer game, that's being watched by family and friends and a large crowd?
 This can be nerve-racking, sure, but think about it this way: All these people are supporting you and want you to do well.
 In fact, they know you’ll do well, and are very proud that you made it to where you are.
 So think positively!
 This will help you play better.

-But many times, some players have difficulty getting into games.
-They might feel it’s necessary to make a good pass, a move or cut, to dribble by someone, get an assist, or even score a goal before just getting into the game.
+But many times, related to nerves or confidence, some soccer players have difficulty getting into games.
+They might feel it’s necessary to make a good pass, a move or cut, to dribble by someone, get an assist, or even score a goal before really getting into the game and feeling comfortable.
 If you feel this way, that’s fine.
 It’s a completely natural feeling.
 But if you let it become too overbearing, you might find yourself obsessed with not making mistakes, and this can seriously hinder your performance and momentum.
-You might force things and try to beat two or three players when you should just lay the ball off and play simple.
+You might force things on the field and try to beat two or three players when you should just lay the ball off and play simple one and two touch soccer.

 Don't forget to have fun.
 Yes, this is something can easily get lost in the game when we worried about impressing the coach or not making a mistake.
 Get your head up and be strong in your body, ready to play smart soccer but also to fight and win the ball.
 Think about all the joy you get when playing the game and what you do well - what you offer your team in terms of skills and spirit.